justusaac/minesweeper-ai-tkinter/README.md

 A single integer will be used to determine the number of games to simulate; And three integers separated by 'x' will define the height, width, and number of mines for the game board.

-If an exception or keyboard interrupt occurs in the middle of the simulation, the current game board will be exported to `boards/StrategyTestBoard.txt` so that you can perhaps import that to the MinesweeperGraphics game to make it easier to figure out what exactly happened.
+If an exception or keyboard interrupt occurs in the middle of the simulation, the current game board will be exported to `boards/StrategyTestBoard.txt` which can perhaps be imported to the MinesweeperGraphics game to make it easier to figure out what exactly happened.

 ## Creating AI strategies
 The AI strategy will be instantiated like `iter(MinesweeperAI(self))`, where self is an instance of a MinesweeperGame, and the AI should move when `next()` is called on it.
 This means that it's name should be `MinesweeperAI`, and it could either be a function that contains the `yield` keyword or a class that defines the `__iter__` method that uses `yield`.
 The AI strategy should call the methods on the MinesweeperGame that is passed as its argument, the value that is yielded will be discarded; it's only there so that you can step 1 move at a time.